 Now, there are numerous overdrive/distortion pedals out there with a built-in boost circuit.
 These pedals usually have one main drive pedal side, and an additional boost circuit.
 This guide is not about that.
 We chose to write only about pedals that have two discrete drive circuits.
 Pedals with just a boost circuit were not included in this list.

-Here’s the first part of the list (in alphabetical order) :
+Here’s the second part of the list (in alphabetical order) :